-Parenting Tips For The First-Time Parent
+Some Tips For The First-Time Parent

-Tips For New Parents Of Newborns
+Advice For New Caretakers Of Newborns

 Parenting a newborn can be a terrifying experience.
 You may be thinking how overwhelming it is to be 100 percent responsible for this little person who cannot do a thing for themselves but doesn’t look at it that way.
 That’s the surest way to paralyze yourself, and it’s not necessary.

 Don’t forget to grab yourself a drink to stay hydrated, so you can keep making that precious milk, and a snack if you think you might get hungry, and you suspect the feeding session will go on for a while.
+And if you are a parent who's partner is breastfeeding– offer support constantly!

 Everyone knows that when you’re the parent of a newborn – and, for many parents, this extends until the child is at least a teenager – the desire for uninterrupted sleep becomes a yearning we never knew we could feel so strongly.
 However, you will do much better with losing sleep once you accept the fact that yes, you will lose sleep.
 Being angry or stressed out about it only makes it worse.

-For working moms, going back to work on three hours sleep a day is something we never thought we could do, or at least haven’t done since we pulled an all-nighter going to parties in our younger days.
+For working parents, going back to work on three hours sleep a day is something we never thought we could do, or at least haven’t done since we pulled an all-nighter going to parties in our younger days.
 Everyone finds a way to survive it, though.
 If you’re not breastfeeding, grab yourself an extra-large coffee to help you slog through it.
 If you are breastfeeding, ask your partner or a family member to help out so that when you get home, you can take that well-deserved nap.

-And the adage of “sleep when the baby sleeps” cannot be stressed enough.
+And the parenting adage of “sleep when the baby sleeps” cannot be stressed enough.
 It’s so important that you put your old hang-ups aside about going to bed at 6:00 at night, only to be up again at 10:00, or taking several naps throughout the day.
 You will feel infinitely more well-rested if you sleep when the baby sleeps than if you decide to tough it out and just go to bed early or on time.

 Your baby is more than likely not on the same schedule you are, unless you are incredibly lucky, so if you force yourself to go to bed at, say, 9:00, and your baby wants to eat at 10:00, you’re going to have a much harder time convincing yourself to get up.
 And it will be all the more frustrating for you if the baby happens to have a witching hour when you’ve already gotten an hour of sleep, and your body is yearning for more.

 Go about your daily business, and do what you need to get done while the baby sleeps.
 Vacuum the house – yes, including the baby’s room.
 Get the dishes done.
 Make that phone call you’ve meant to make.
-Not only will you feel relieved that you were able to get your tasks done, but you are doing a world of good for your baby who will be able to sleep through the noise as he gets older, rather than needing total quiet to sleep, which may not always be possible.
+Not only will you feel relieved that you were able to get your tasks done, but you are doing a world of good for your baby who will be able to sleep through the noise as they get older, rather than needing total quiet to sleep, which may not always be possible.

 Don’t Worry About Your Weight

-When you’re a new mom, the last thing you should be worrying about is losing the baby weight right away.
+When you’re a new birth parent, the last thing you should be worrying about is losing the baby weight right away.
 Your day will come.
 Right now, making sure you are healthy so that you can take care of your baby, and making sure that your baby is happy and healthy, are your two top priorities.

 Once that day finally comes, and your baby has matured to the point where you can start taking back some moments for yourself (usually during mid-toddlerhood), that’s when you can focus on losing the weight.
-And remember, with the pregnancy and the infant years that you have been focusing on, during that time you have been getting older.
+And remember, with the pregnancy and the parenting that you have been focusing on, during that time you have been getting older.
 And getting older usually makes it all the more difficult to lose weight.

 Experts recommend that you remember that it took you around 40 weeks to gain the baby weight, so expect for it to take just as long to lose it.
 Don’t get frustrated if you haven’t met your ideal weight within three months.
 Sometimes, when you’re stressing out over dealing with tantrums all day, you’re going to want to splurge for those cookies or that piece of cake, and that’s okay.